silky/ideas/README.md

     get sent alerts when the author didn't actually publish the paper), and scirate requires you see the paper pop up.

+  1. **git console dashboard**

+    at a glance i'd like to see the status of all my repos; the outgoing/incoming changes from various upstream sources, etc; then i could issue system-wide updates and so on.

+    there appear to be a few things like this, but are gui-based.

 # complete